sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ## Guiding Policy

-The following policy reflects the decision adopted by the **CIO of ESDC** (approval by CIO not yet obtained) when deciding whether an IT solution should be obtained by adopting, buying or building it.
+The following policy reflects the decision adopted by the **CIO of ESDC** (approval by CIO not yet obtained) when assessing the most appropriate way of obtaining an IT solution, whether by adopting, buying or building it.
 Each policy statement is a declaration of that decision and has received the endorsement of its associated area of governance body (endorsements not yet obtained, see [Coherent set of actions](#coherent-set-of-actions)).

-This policy becomes active when IT Solutions are to be obtained, whether delivered by ESDC or by a third-party provider.
+This policy becomes active when an ESDC initiative requires for an IT Solutions to be obtained, whether delivered by ESDC or by a third-party provider.
 Once active, all teams involved in the project, and the IT products involved in the IT Solution, must comply with this guiding policy.

 This Guiding Policy has been prepared by taking into consideration alignment and compliance with existing policy instruments and does not replace them.